ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 		}
 	}

 Device can check the integrity of the downloaded firmware image using the verifier and report the status back to Internet of Things Foundation Connect.
 The verifier can be set by the device during the startup (while creating the DeviceFirmware Object) or as part of the Download Firmware request by the application.
-A sample code to verify the same is below,
+A sample code to verify the same is below:

 .. code:: java